google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 This is the second tutorial in a series of tutorials that teaches you the basics of web development and Chrome DevTools.
 You gain hands-on experience by actually building your own website.

-Note: You don't have to complete the first tutorial before doing this one.
+You don't have to complete the first tutorial before doing this one.
 You can start here.
 [Set up your code](#setup) shows you how to get set up.

+Note: This tutorial is designed for absolute beginners and focuses on both the **fundamentals of web development** and the basics of using DevTools to experiment with CSS.
+If you want a tutorial that only focuses on DevTools, see [Get Started with Viewing and Changing CSS](/web/tools/chrome-devtools/css/).

 Currently your site looks like this: